osrf/vrx-docker/README.md

 # Runs ./prepare_task_trials.bash on all task yaml files in task_config
 ```

 To keep the terminal output clean, all of the output will be stored in `multi_scripts/prepare_output/`.
+These scripts should end if there is an error and show `OK` if it is working.
 These convenience scripts are more bug-prone, so if you notice any issues, please submit an issue [here](https://bitbucket.org/osrf/vrx-docker/issues?status=new&status=open).

 ## Running trials